 (v) Scheduling Limits.

 (A) Total.
-Generally, the sum of Energy scheduled and Ancillary Services reserved or scheduled by Buyer in each hour cannot change more than ± 6 MW.
+Generally, the sum of the rate at which Energy is scheduled and the rate at which Ancillary Services is reserved or scheduled by Buyer in each hour cannot change more than ± 6 MW.
 The following additional restrictions apply.

 (B) Energy.
 Subject to the maximum change specified in subsection (A) above:

-(1) If Buyer schedules or reserves any Ancillary Services in an hour, then the level of Energy scheduled must be the same in each Settlement Interval of the hour.
+(1) If Buyer schedules or reserves any Ancillary Services in an hour, then the rate at which Energy is scheduled must be the same in each Settlement Interval of the hour.

-(2) Subject to the limitation in subsection a) above, the maximum change in Energy scheduled from the first Settlement Interval in one hour to the first Settlement Interval in the next hour is ± 6 MW.
+(2) Subject to the limitation in subsection a) above, the maximum change in the rate at which Energy is scheduled from the first Settlement Interval in one hour to the first Settlement Interval in the next hour is ± 6 MW.

-(3) Subject to the limitation in subsection a) above, the maximum change in Energy scheduled from one Settlement Interval to the next is ± 2 MW.
+(3) Subject to the limitation in subsection a) above, the maximum change in the rate at which Energy is scheduled from one Settlement Interval to the next is ± 2 MW.

 (C) Ancillary Services.
-Subject to the limitation in subsection 3(b)(v)(C)(1) above and to maximum change specified in subsection (A) above:
+Subject to the limitation in subsection 3(a)(v)(C)(1) above and to maximum change specified in subsection (A) above:

 (1) Buyer may not schedule any Ancillary Services from the Entitlement unless it is also scheduling at least 5 MW of Energy in each Settlement Interval of the same hour;